We extend greetings to those who are new to the Guild, and gratitude

 Paul Edmondson, Head of Research.

-Among other things, the occasion provided vivid reminders that Sir John
+As expected, the Abbey's Gielgud festivities supplied vivid reminders that Sir John

 will always be revered for his extraordinary career as an actor, director,

-in the tributes by SIR
+in the deeply moving tributes that were delivered by SIR

 RICHARD EYRE and SIR